mksolemn/cv-work-description/README.md

+# Tracking video statistics
+Experience with various measurement and analytics platforms to track video, playlist and advertising data, usually using provided Javascript SDKs.

+## Project documentation

 https://github.com/mksolemn/user_management_system-demo-Angular4 - identity managements system for BBC content explorer.
 Dashboard to mange user roles.
 Bashboard has three user types: superadmin, admin, user.
 Each rolehas specific UI element displayed and has specific permissions.

 https://github.com/mksolemn/sortablejs-game - drag and drop game concept for betting, initially developed for eurovision, where user can select placing of 10 countries in Eurovision finals.Build using sortablejs;